 Parents who are going through a divorce must ensure that they’re making decisions that are in the best interests of the children.
 One decision you’ll have to make if you’re going through this situation is what type of parenting arrangement you want to use.

 For some parents, co-parenting is the best option.
 Children usually thrive in these cases because they know they have the full support of both parents.
-In the co-parenting model, parents work closely together.
+In the co-parenting model, parents work together.
 This isn’t always easy, so they must ensure they take steps to make it as easy as possible.
 Here are some suggestions that may help:

 1. Communicate calmly